Where to find Private Label Manufacturers?

 Finding trusted, reliable private label manufacturers is essential to the success of your online business.
 But what does a good private label manufacturer look like?

 You want to find a manufacturer that specializes in producing your type of product.
-Just because you’ve worked with a manufacturer on a kitchenware product doesn’t mean you should stick with them for your private label Wayfarer sunglasses.
+Just because you’ve worked with a manufacturer for baby products to sell doesn’t mean you should stick with them for your private label Wayfarer sunglasses.
 Seek out manufacturers that have a track record in your niche.

 Securing a great price from the manufacturer means your profit margins will be higher.
 You will want to shop around.
 We recommend requesting quotes from five different manufacturers so you know you’re getting a competitive price.
 The difference with private labeling compared to dropshipping is that you’re negotiating the price for adding your branding and any other features to the manufacturer’s product.
 Make sure to also enquire about pricing for sample products, minimum quantities, discounts for bulk buying, and shipping costs.